-Bollywood movie star has a personal NFSA connection
+Bollywood star Asha Parekh's NFSA connection

 Mubina Patanwala grew up knowing her aunt Asha was famous, but never expected to find her in the NFSA collection.
 In our new series NFSA Stories, we meet people who have also found themselves – or a friend or family member – in the NFSA collection.

 Mubina’s aunt is Asha Parekh, one of Bollywood’s most successful dancers and actresses.
 Born in 1942, Asha made her big screen debut at just 10 years old, before acting in more than 90 films.
 Over her long career she has also worked as both a TV director and producer.